 The stages of a typical sales funnel are:

 As potential customers learn about your company, send emails that will interest and motivate them to find out more about you.
-Introduce your brand and let the subscribers enjoy all the benefits that come with cooperation.
+Introduce your brand and let the subscribers enjoy all the benefits of working with you

 This email makes it clear that when working on the Heroku platform, clients receive access to a variety of features that make their experience more enjoyable.